SiliconLabs/platform_ml_models/eembc/CIFAR10_ResNetv1/README.md

 The code will train the network and show the training history.
 Then it will test with the validation data and show accuracy, AUC and confusion matrix.
 Type `python cifar10_main.py --help` to see all available options.

-__NOTE__ Under Windows, the following error may be encountered `AttributeError: module 'tensorflow.lite.python.schema_py_generated' has no attribute 'Model'`.
-If that happens typically `schema_py_generated.py`, located in `.\venv\Lib\site-packages\tensorflow\lite\python` is empty.
-Find a non-empty copy - ideally under Linux - and copy the content.

 # Training details

 ## Optimizer